Situation Report: Angola enters a new era with an old guard

-Africa's second-longest serving president, José Eduardo dos Santos of Angola, confirmed in early February that he would not seek another term in office at the next legislative elections in August; the winning party nominates the president, who is confirmed by the national assembly.
+Angola's long-sitting president steps down, but power remains within his family and immediate entourage of political cronies.
+Africa's second-longest serving president, Jos Eduardo dos Santos of Angola, confirmed in early February that he would not seek another term in office at the next legislative elections in August; the winning party nominates the president, who is confirmed by the national assembly.
 The announcement signals Angola's most significant political event since Dos Santos came to power on 20 September 1979, after the former president died in office.
 Such an event would typically risk creating a power vacuum that, in turn, would lead to increased political competition and uncertainty, translating into political risk to businesses.
 However, the recent announcements are unlikely to produce any significant upheaval in Angola, and will signal continuity rather than disruption in the country's political environment.

+Angolan politics - a family affairThe forthcoming name changes at the helm of the Angolan government suggest that power will remain vested with the incumbent president, his family and political cronies.
+Although Dos Santos leaves the presidency after almost four decades in power, he will remain the president of the MPLA for at least another term; he was re-elected by the MPLA's electoral convention in the capital Luanda last August with 99.6 per cent of the vote.
+While it is unlikely that Louren o will become a mere puppet to Dos Santos, the incumbent is likely to exert influence over the next Angolan president, given his unrivalled support within the MPLA.
 Furthermore, his children remain in control of the country's key institutions.
-Last year, the president's daughter Isabel dos Santos – Africa's wealthiest woman according to U.S. magazine Forbes – was nominated as chief executive of Sonangol Group.
+Last year, the president's daughter Isabel dos Santos Africa's wealthiest woman according to U.S. magazine Forbes was nominated as chief executive of Sonangol Group.
 Her appointment was announced in April 2016, shortly after her father had sacked the entire board of the company, which also operates in the sectors of banking, media, real estate and telecommunications.
 She promised to increase efficiency at the state-owned oil company, which was struggling to perform amid a global slump in oil prices.
 One of her first decisions was to sell off the company's non-oil assets to focus on its core expertise.
-Her brother, José Filomeno, has been the chairman of Angola's USD5 billion sovereign wealth fund, Fundo Soberano de Angola (FSDEA), since 2013.
+Her brother, Jos Filomeno, has been the chairman of Angola's USD5 billion sovereign wealth fund, Fundo Soberano de Angola (FSDEA), since 2013.